 The provider or broker may make amendments to the application form whether it is the number or fields asked, layout or pages and this will be to maximise conversions and reduce the drop-off rate.

-Once completed, this information is fed into the larger system and a number of automated checks will be carried out to decide if the person is suitable for a loan or not.
+Once completed, this information is fed into the larger system and a number of automated checks will be carried out (sometimes hundreds of checks) to decide if the person is suitable for a loan or not.

 For customer service teams that are used to processing numerous applications per day, they will use a loans management software to log in every day and process any new and existing applications.
-This could be asking for more information (e.g payslips), sending emails or making phone calls.
+This could be useful to manually review any applications or ask for more information (e.g payslips), sending emails or making phone calls.

 The leads interface is something that may be accessed by multiple people at once and every action is assigned to that particular individual to ensure quality control.